 "More effective at repelling biting flies than DEET."

-Best Value: Bug Protector All-Natural Repellent at Amazon
+Best Value: Bug Protector All-Natural Repellent at REI

 "One of the most cost-effective, DEET-free options."